nkuyfq/Delter/README.md

   conda deactivate
   ```
 ## Run the pipeline
 The whole pipeline could handle ONT R9 and R10 sequencing data.
 The working directory contains file named `Delter.config.yaml`, which stores key input parameters for the workflow.

+The Demo data could be accessed via https://figshare.com/articles/dataset/Example_dataset_containing_Fast5_and_BAM_files/26090575.
+User should

 ### Configure input parameters for the workflow
 There are two ways to configure input parameters for this workflow.